Vonage/vivid-3/libs/components/src/lib/popup/README.md

 ```
 ## Corner

-Sets the placement of the popup around the anchor.
+Use the `corner` attribute to set the placement of the popup around the anchor.

 - Type: `'top'` | `'top-start'` | `'top-end'` | `'right'` | `'right-start'` | `'right-end'` | `'bottom'` | `'bottom-start'` | `'bottom-end'`| `'left'` | `'left-start'`| `'left-end'`
 - Default: `'left'`